elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 This function is useful for transforming caller assigns into dynamic attributes while stripping reserved keys from the result.

-Now that we are assured we can transform the assigns passed to card/1 into attributes, let’s go ahead and add class assign and pass bg-* i.e “bg-blue” as the value. “bg-*” represents background color with a css added property.
+Now that we are assured we can transform the assigns passed to `card/1` into attributes, let’s go ahead and add an assigns of `class` to our call to `card/1`.
+We'll give that assigns a vlue of `"bg-*"`. “bg-*” represents background color with a CSS added property.

 ```elixir